|Adult and baby pelicans atop a fishing net.|

 |More colorful fishing boats in the harbor.|

-We’d imagined South America would be very warm during the time of year but were we ever wrong.
-Temperatures, although not outrageously cold have been in the 50’s and 60’s Fahrenheit (10C and 16C).
+We’d imagined South America would be hot during the time of year but were we ever wrong.
+Although not outrageously cold, Temperatures have been in the 50’s and 60’s Fahrenheit (10C and 16C).

-Today, when we leave the ship, we’ll be wearing some of our clothing we purchased for the upcoming Antarctica clothing.
+Today, when we leave the ship, we’ll be wearing some of the clothing we purchased for the upcoming Antarctica clothing.
 We’re thrilled we have these warm items with us.
-I’ve been wearing sweaters I’d purchased for that cruise over the past several days.
+I’ve been wearing sweaters I’d bought for that cruise over the past several days.
 We’ll be adding our heaviest jackets when we soon disembark on the tender boats.

 |We couldn’t determine what this white patch consisted of.
 Any comments?|

-Today, we’re posting the final photos for Arica, Chile and tomorrow we’ll be back with more photos.
+Today, we’re posting the final photos for Arica, Chile, and tomorrow we’ll be back with more images.
 How silly we were, worried we wouldn’t have enough photos to share during this cruise.
 We’ll be lucky to share the bulk of them.

 May you have a lovely weekend day during this busy holiday season!